Simon Sheikh

-Simon Sheikh (born 1986 in Sydney) is the CEO of superannuation fund Future Super and an Australian activist.
+Simon Sheikh (born 1986) is an Australian activist who is currently CEO of superannuation fund Future Super.
 He was the National Director of GetUp! from 2008 to 2012.
 He was a delegate to the economics stream of the Australia 2020 Summit and was named the New South Wales Young Professional of the Year in 2007.

 Education and career

 He was born in Sydney, and has ancestry from India, Pakistan, Britain, New Zealand and Australia.

 He is the son of Michael Sheikh, an Indian-born Pakistani industrial chemist and inventor and British New Zealander, Rhonda Badham.
 He attended Camdenville Public School and later gained entry to Fort Street High School.
 He later studied economics at the University of New South Wales, while working full-time in the Services Marketing team at Telstra and as a public servant at the NSW Treasury.

 Sheikh represented Australia as the youth representative at the Commonwealth Heads of Government Meeting in Uganda in 2007.

 In 2009 he was part of the Sydney Leadership Program run by Social Leadership Australia at The Benevolent Society.